HazyResearch/deepdive/examples/spouse/README.md

 ```

 The goal here is to represent each spouse candidate mention by a set of attributes or **_features_** which capture at least the key aspects of the mention, and then let a machine learning model learn how much each feature is correlated with our decision variable ('is this a spouse mention?').
-For those who have worked with machine learning systems before, note that we are using a sparse storage represenation-
+For those who have worked with machine learning systems before, note that we are using a sparse storage representation-
 you could think of a spouse candidate `(p1_id, p2_id)` as being represented by a vector of length `L = count(distinct(feature))`, consisting of all zeros except for at the indexes specified by the rows with key `(p1_id, p2_id)`.

-DeepDive includes an automatic feature generation library, DDLIB, which we will use here.
+DeepDive includes an automatic feature generation library, DDlib, which we will use here.
-Although many state-of-the-art [applications](http://deepdive.stanford.edu/doc/showcase/apps.html) have been built using purely DDLIB-generated features, others can be used and/or added as well.
-To use DDLIB, we create a list of ddlib `Word` objects, two ddlib `Span` objects, and then use the function `get_generic_features_relation`:
+Although many state-of-the-art [applications](http://deepdive.stanford.edu/doc/showcase/apps.html) have been built using purely DDlib-generated features, others can be used and/or added as well.
+To use DDlib, we create a list of `ddlib.Word` objects, two `ddlib.Span` objects, and then use the function `get_generic_features_relation`:

 ```python
 #!/usr/bin/env python